Hawys Gadarn: Inheritance of Powys

 On the death of her father, Hawys's only brother, Gruffydd, inherited his land in Powys.
 Gruffydd died in 1309, leaving Hawys as his heiress.
 As she had not yet reached the age of majority, she was placed under the guardianship of her uncles.
 Because she was a woman, four of her uncles disputed her claim on the grounds that she could not inherit property, and sought to split the land between themselves.
 The law of Wales prevented inheritance by a woman, but her father had placed her as a subject of the crown of England in his will.
 According to the nineteenth century historian Llywelyn Prichard, her uncles informed her that they would be taking the land she had inherited, and that she would live out the rest of her life in a nunnery, however Prichard does not give a primary reference, and there is no evidence of this.

 She travelled to the Parliament of Shrewsbury and petitioned Edward II of England in person.
 She met with him twice, and on the second occasion he asked her to nominate someone to act on her behalf as the champion of her rights.
 She named John Charleton, whom she subsequently married, in July 1309.
 Together with Charleton and a company of English knights, she returned to Powis Castle anticipating that her uncles may choose to fight to defend their rights under Welsh law.
 Charleton led the English troops and captured three of her uncles, only Griffith Vychan escaping.
 She subsequently became known as Hawys the Hardy, the Powerful, and the Intrepid.
 Hawys became known for investing in monasteries, including beginning the work on the Franciscan monastery in Shrewsbury, where she was buried after her death in 1353.
-She had two sons, John, who became the second Baron Cherleton, and Owen, who died without issue.
+She had sons, John, who became the second Baron Cherleton, Lewis de Charlton, Bishop of Hereford and Owen, who died without issue.
 She also had a daughter, Isabella.